feliu/rakuten-test/README.md

 ## Overview

  I created this architecture with automation and security in mind.
 The application and database are contained in a private subnet.
 The clients will be able to connect to the app using the load balancer.
-For access to the database, we will use the provided bastion host that automatically sync the public keys of the IAM users of the AWS account where its deployed.
+For access to the database, we will use the provided bastion host that automatically sync the public keys of the IAM users from the AWS account where its deployed.

 The repository consists of a set of nested templates that deploy the following: